-To elicit rovsing’s sign, the doctor pushes the abdomen in left iliac fossa, far from appendix (assuming that most people have appendix in the right iliac fossa).
-This stretches the peritoneal lining all over the abdomen, however it doesn’t cause pain else where, except the part where the inflammation causes irritation, which in this case would be appendicitis, thus in right iliac fossa.
+To elicit rovsing’s sign, the doctor pushes the abdomen in left iliac fossa.
+This is done far from appendix (assuming that most people have appendix in the right iliac fossa).
+This stretches the peritoneal lining all over the abdomen.
+However, it doesn’t cause pain else where, except the part where the inflammation causes irritation, which in this case would be appendicitis, thus in right iliac fossa.

-So if the patient is suffering from appendicitis will feel pain in right lower quadrant of his abdomen when the pressure is applied on the left lower quadrant.
+So if the patient is suffering from appendicitis, he will feel pain in right lower quadrant of his abdomen when the pressure is applied on the left lower quadrant.

 Uses of Rovsing’s sign

-Rovsing’s sign can be helpful in diagnosing various disease condition, depending upon the region the pain is felt as a result of pressure to left iliac fossa.
+Rovsing’s sign can be helpful in diagnosing various disease condition.
+This depends upon the region in which the pain is felt as a result of pressure to left iliac fossa.

 If the pressure in left lower quadrant results in pain on both sides or on the left quadrant only where the pain is applied, then there might be an issue with uterus, colon, bladder, ovaries etc. However the patient might be having left sided appendix too!
 Therefore use this sign as a helping tool only, not a diagnostic criteria.